Streets & Stormwater Division

 - Sweeping of city streets on a 6-week rotating schedule with the exception of Main Street, which is swept daily

-Sand for sandbags will be made available during hurricane season for storm events have major flooding potential.
+Sand for sandbags will be made available during hurricane season for storm events that have major flooding potential.
 Sand will be available at the Public Works complex.
 Residents will need to supply their own bags and shovels to fill the bags.
 Please note, if you live in unincorporated County, visit Pinellas County's Website for sandbag station locations.
 Contact Public Works, or visit the City's Facebook page for updates.
 For more information on sandbags: How Stuff Works - Sandbags.

 As a resident, you can help by: